Achievable logoAchievable logo

 Short account equity

-Given the difficulty with the short equity formula, let’s walk through an example together:
+Because the short equity formula can feel less intuitive, let’s walk through an example step by step:

 An investor sells short 100 shares of XYZ stock at $80 and deposits the required margin.